mabel-dev/opteryx.dev/docs/sql-reference/adv-query-optimization.md

 ## 7. Use the correct `JOIN`

+A `CROSS JOIN` can quickly generate millions of records to be filtered, if you can use any join other than the `CROSS JOIN`, do that.

 ## 8. Use `LIMIT`

 `LIMIT` stops a query when it has returned the desired number of results; if you do not want the full dataset, using `LIMIT` can reduce the time taken to process a statement.